luhur65/luhur65/README.md

 # Welcome , Friend!!!
 ### Hi there 👋 >_@dharma_situmorang

 Hi !, I'm Dharma --> a **Junior FrontEnd Web Developer** and I'm 18 y.o .
 I live in Medan , 💚 Indonesia .
-Aside from being a Junior FrontEnd Web Developer , I am also a fresh graduate in high school and want to continue my education at university .
+Aside from being a Junior FrontEnd Web Developer , I am also a scholar in Budi Darma Univeristy , Medan , Indonesia .

 **Here are some ideas to get you started:***